hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly-common.md

             </td>
             <td>
+                ### Primary change

 The URL query parameter spelling is designed to be convenient for simple cases, but it gets awkward with complex cases.

 This PR proposes a JSON payload format and a utility to convert that into a runtime filter.